pgRouting/workshop/docs/chapters/wrapper.rst

 .. rubric:: Route geometry

-Driver A: '“I am in vertex 13224 and want to drive to vertex 6549.
+Driver: '“I am in vertex 13224 and want to drive to vertex 6549.
 Include the geometry of the segments."

 .. rubric:: Problem description